This post may contain affiliate links. Please read my disclosure policy.

 For instance, if there are 10 grams of carbs and protein in a dish, that’s 400 calories (4 multiply by 10).
 However, if there are 10 grams of fat in a dish, that’s 900 calories (9 multiply by 10)!

-So with the example, I gave early with the chicken vs beans, the reason you feel fuller with the chicken is that it has saturated fat.
+So with the example, I gave early with the chicken vs beans, the reason you feel fuller with the chicken is that it has saturated fat (and cholesterol which is a sterol aka a type of lipid/fat).
 Beans have zero fat and are just protein and carbohydrates.
 So you add healthy fats to your dishes like avocado slices, or tahini dressing to bulk it up.